 A mammogram is a low-dose x-ray of breast tissue that generates detailed views from different angles.
 Here’s how the exam is done.
 It often takes less than a minute.

 You will stand in front of the mammography machine, and each of your breasts will be placed and flattened between two plastic compression plates.
 This technique creates clear images and minimizes the radiation used.
-You must remain still while the images are taken.
+Although it might be a bit uncomfortable, you must remain still while the images are taken.

 Advantages and disadvantages of mammography